-5 Mind-Boggling Paradoxes You Should Know Aboutby Sabera Surovy on Jul 22, 2021
+5 Mind-Boggling Paradoxes You Should Know AboutWritten by Sabera Surovy

 Paradox, I am sure you have heard the word before.
 But do you know what it is?
 A paradox is a statement, event, or mostly a question that will seem true and not true at the same time, but ultimately you will never know the right answer.
 It is like a complex conundrum that will make you rotate in a full circle on and on and on.
 The most astonishing thing is paradoxes are found in all aspects of life— science, religion, philosophy, politics, you name it.
 So in this article, we will tell you about 5 mind-boggling paradoxes that you may find fascinating.

 5. The Liar Paradox

 The Liar Paradox is the most common paradox there is.
 Because it is simple to describe, many books and websites use the example of The Liar Paradox when explaining the definition of paradox.
 Now imagine a situation where there are two friends called Jack and John.
 One of them is lying.
 But when they are confronted, Jack is saying that whatever John is saying is the truth.
 John on the other hand is saying that whatever Jack is saying is a lie.
 Now, who would you believe?